-Developments such as the Luxembourg Leaks and the Panama Papers particularly influenced public and political discussions on aggressive tax structures (such as IP boxes etc) and underlying tax rulings, which lead to tax rates of less than 5%.
-As a result, not only the business and political press but also tabloids frequently reported about such developments.
-However, neither the BEPS project nor the implementation of its recommendations receives considerable media attention.
+Developments such as "the Luxembourg Leaks" and "the Panama Papers" particularly influenced public and political discussions on aggressive tax structures (such as intellectual property boxes) and underlying tax rulings, which lead to tax rates of less than 5%.
+As a result, not only the German business and political press but also the tabloids frequently reported about such developments.
+However, neither the BEPS project nor the implementation of its recommendations receives significant media attention.